How To File Quarterly Taxes ⌚

-First thing you’ll want to do when you are filing estimate taxes is to use our quarterly taxes calculator to figure out how much you owe.
+First thing you’ll want to do when you are filing estimate taxes is to use Keeper Tax's quarterly taxes calculator to figure out how much you owe.
 This takes just a few minutes and requires only basic information like your rough monthly income and tax filing status.

 💡 Pro tip: if you’re having trouble estimating your monthly self-employment income, don’t worry.
 It’s not critical to get it exactly right (hence estimated tax payments!) and the IRS gives you a 10% buffer in case you’re off.
 Also, it’s better to slightly overestimate than to under-estimate.
 At the end of the year, you’ll get that money back as a refund.
 That is why you need to file quarterly taxes.
 Here's what happens when you miss a payment.